ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-Here we defined a NixOS system called `nixos-test`, whose configuration file is `./configuration.nix`, which is the classic configuration we modified before, so we can still make use of this classic configuration.
+Here we defined a NixOS system called `nixos-test`, whose configuration file is `./configuration.nix`, which is the classic configuration we modified before, so we can still make use of it.

-Now run `sudo nixos-rebuild switch` to apply the configuration, and there should be no changes, because we just switch to Flakes, and the actual configuration content is the same as before.
+Now run `sudo nixos-rebuild switch` to apply the configuration, and no changes will be made to the system, because we imported the old configuration file in `/etc/nixos/flake.nix`, so the actual state we declared remains unchanged.

 ### 4. Manage system software through Flakes